Sunshine Skyway Bridge: Precursors and proposals

 Another proposal soon originated from Louis E. Saupe, head of the West Coast Bridge and Tunnel Company.
 This consisted of a series of short causeways running from Maximo Point to Mullet Key on the Pinellas County side, a tunnel running for less than 1/2 mile beneath the shipping lane near the mouth of the bay, and another causeway running to Terra Ceia on the Manatee County side.
-State officials preliminarily approved the project in 1939 and the state legislature agreed to fund it.
-However, the project designed crossed through a portion of Hillsborough County near the mouth of Tampa Bay.
-Since the county was not mentioned in legislation, the bill was declared unconstitutional and the project stalled.
+State officials preliminarily approved the project in 1939, and the state legislature agreed to fund it.
+The project was designed to cross through a portion of Hillsborough County near the mouth of Tampa Bay.
+Since the county was not mentioned in legislation, the bill was declared unconstitutional, and the project stalled.

-Bail, Horton, and Associates, along with Parsons, Brinckerhoff, Hogan & Macdonald received a contract from the port authority on December 20, 1944, to design the bridge.
+Bail, Horton, and Associates, along with Parsons, Brinckerhoff, Hogan & Macdonald, received a contract from the port authority on December 20, 1944, to design the bridge.
 Both firms released a report in November 1945 about the bridge.
 Freeman Horton of Bail, Horton and Associates proposed Snead Island as its southern terminus and 10th Street in Palmetto as the thoroughfare.
 Bail, Horton, and Associates was awarded the contract but as it was unable to get $10 million in revenue bonds, the state government halted the project sometime during the late 1940s.
-The design competition was reactivated again in the early 1950s with Parsons, Brinckerhoff, Hogan & Macdonald getting the contract this time and they ended up serving as the engineers for construction and design.
+The design competition was reactivated in the early 1950s, with Parsons, Brinckerhoff, Hogan & Macdonald winning the contract this time and serving as the engineers for both design and construction.
 The partner-in-charge for Brinckerhoff was M. N. Quade.
-The successful attempt for building the bridge came after the Florida State Improvement Commission was approached with a proposal that they finance it while the State Road Department (SRD) built it.
-The Florida's State Improvement Commission proceeded to at some point take over the St. Petersburg Port Authority's assets which included $520,000 seen with bonded indebtedness.
-A $21,250,000 bond issue was passed by the Improvement Commission and sales started after the Port Authority's assets were acquired.
+The successful attempt to build the bridge came after the Florida State Improvement Commission was approached with a proposal that they finance it while the State Road Department (SRD) built it.
+The Florida State Improvement Commission proceeded to take over the St. Petersburg Port Authority's assets, which included $520,000 seen with bonded indebtedness.
+A $21,250,000 bond issue was passed by the Improvement Commission, and sales started after the Port Authority's assets were acquired.

 Naming the bridge

 On July 4, 1950, a day-long "Spans Across the Bay" festival was held in St. Petersburg to celebrate the approval of the long-awaited bridge and to announce its name.
 The St. Pete Junior Chamber of Commerce and the Florida State Road Department had conducted a nationwide contest to name the structure, with the rules dictating that it should not be named after a specific person or geographic place.
-Over 20,000 entries were submitted, and at the celebration on the Fourth of July, Virginia Seymore of nearby Indian Rocks Beach was announced as the winner for her submission of "Sunshine Skyway".
+Over 20,000 entries were submitted, and Virginia Seymore of nearby Indian Rocks Beach was announced as the winner for her submission of Sunshine Skyway.